 Traveling to Apo Island for the first time?
 This detailed DIY travel guide is exactly what you need.
 Scroll down and take note of the outlined information from sample itinerary and budget, best places to visit, top things to do, recommended transports, budget-friendly accommodations, and other travel tips.
 Have a fun and enjoyable trip ahead!

-UNDERSTANDING APO ISLAND
+APO ISLAND AT A GLANCE

-A modest work of nature and human geniality that is APO ISLAND lies 30 minutes off the coast of Malatapay in Dauin, Negros Oriental, less than an hour away from Dumaguete city.
-It stretches for about 72 hectares terrestrial area, and 619 hectares marine area – and has been home to a small community of only a thousand people.
+A modest work of nature and human geniality that is APO ISLAND lies 30 minutes off the coast of Malatapay in Dauin, Negros Oriental – less than an hour away from Dumaguete City.
+It stretches for about 72 hectares terrestrial area and 619 hectares marine area, and has been home to a small community of only a thousand people.
 The island is a community-organized marine sanctuary for over 30 years and as such acclaimed as one of the well-documented sanctuaries in the world by the global science community, estimated to have over 400 species of corals and 600 species of fish.